luispri2001/gps_ignition_simulation/README.md

 |---------------|--------------|-------------------|--------------|
 | Ubuntu 22.04  | Humble       | ✅                | ![Build Status](https://github.com/luispri2001/gps_ignition_simulation/actions/workflows/main.yml/badge.svg?branch=main) |

-This repository is a based on the original [navigation2_tutorials](https://github.com/ros-planning/navigation2_tutorials) repository.
+This repository is based on the original [navigation2_tutorials](https://github.com/ros-planning/navigation2_tutorials) repository.
 It has been extensively modified to support migration to **Ignition Fortress**.
 In addition to migrating the TurtleBot simulation, new robots such as the **Leo Rover** have been added, along with new maps—primarily of the University of Leon campus.

 ## Changes and Improvements
 - Adaptation of code for compatibility with ROS 2 Humble and migration to Ignition Fortress.